arm61/arm61.github.io/books.md

 6. Milkman - Anna Burns
 7. Fall Down 7 Times Get Up 8 - Naoki Higashida
 8. Human Acts - Han Kang
+9. Home Fire - Kamila Shamsie
+10. This is Going to Hurt - Adam Kay
+11. The Ocean at the End of the Lane - Neil Gaiman

 # 2018